It’s one of the most crucial indicators of your financial health — and for one in five people, it’s got an error on it.

 What Happens After I File a Dispute?

 Once you file all the paperwork, the credit bureau(s) reach out to the lender with the dispute to have them verify the information they reported.
-If they find they made a mistake in reporting, they usually have to correct it within 30 days.
-However, the CFPB says the usual waiting period may be extended to 45 days as a result of the pandemic, as long as “the consumer provides additional information that is relevant to the investigation during the 30-day period.”
+If they find they made a mistake in reporting, they usually have to correct it within 30 days (though that may be extended to 45 days under certain circumstances detailed by the CFPB).
 Once they do, the credit bureau sends you a corrected report.

 Why Is It Important to Check My Credit Reports?